peplau/AI-Content-Profiler/README.md

 A Profile is a collection of attributes that represent a specific audience segment.
 To be effective, a Profile should contain attributes that are relevant to the audience segment it represents.

-The module comes with a sample Profile called **Sitecore Public**, representing some possible profiles of visitors interested about Sitecore content.
+The module comes with a sample Profile called **Sitecore Public**, representing some possible profiles of visitors interested in Sitecore content.

 ![Demo Profile called 'Sitecore Public'](/images/Demo-Profile--Sitecore-Public.png)